namtvit07/pushpop/README.md

 Inside of a `job` configuration block, steps are added by using the `step` method.
 They can also be added by using a method registered by a plugin, like `keen` or `twilio`.
 For more information on plugins see [Plugin Documentation](#plugin-documentation).

-The frequency of the job's execution is set via the `every` method.
+The period of the job's execution is set via the `every` method.
 This is basically a passthrough to the [Clockwork](https://github.com/tomykaira/clockwork) long-running process scheduler.
 Here are some cool things you can do with regard to setting times and days:

 ``` ruby
 every 5.seconds